Announcing Our 2016 TWHC Teachers & Classes:

 The Botany of Culinary Herbs: From Kitchen to Clinic

 Kitchen herbalism is one of our oldest forms of herbal medicine, dating back through oral traditions.
+As with many aspects of life, the exotic herbs are often more desired while those found in every kitchen are forgotten about.
+Empowering your clients to be personally responsible for themselves is the best medicine available and it is our responsibility as herbalists to help our clients find ways to be consistent with their herbal/lifestyle protocols.
+There are many ways to use commonly found herbs and it is the easiest way to incorporate herbal medicine into life.
+We will talk about specific herbs, recipes beyond teas and tinctures to make food be thy medicine.
 Common herbs found in today’s American spice cabinets can be easily broken down into plant families and function.
 From the aromatic leaves and flowers of the Lamiaceae to the pungent seeds of the Apiaceae and the fiberous roots of the Zingiberaceae.
 We can use them similarly in food flavoring, but each has specifics to be brought to the clinical table.
-Botany is hidden all around us, it’s up to us to find the patterns in life and medicine to relate to.

 Liver Excess & Deficiency: Symptoms, Constitutions, & Herbs